florianeckerstorfer/eleventy-plugin-remark/README.md

 > Plugin for [Eleventy](https://www.11ty.io) to process Markdown files with [Remark](https://remark.js.org)

-`@fec/eleventy-plugin-remark` is very easy to configure and allows you to use Remark plugins with Eleventy.
+With `@fec/eleventy-plugin-remark` you can transpile the Markdown of your Eleventy site with Remark.
+You can also use Remark plugins.

 Made by 👨‍💻[Florian Eckerstorfer](https://florian.ec) in beautiful 🎡 Vienna, Europe.